Lötschberg railway: History

 The railway from Bern to Münsingen and Thun was opened in 1859 by the Schweizerische Centralbahn ("Swiss Central Railway").
 This company, including the Bern–Thun line, was taken over by the Swiss Federal Railways on its establishment in 1902, although most local passenger and freight services on it are now operated by the Bern-Lötschberg-Simplon railway (BLS).
 In 1893 the Thunerseebahn ("Lake Thun Railway") was opened between Thun, Spiez, Interlaken and Bönigen.
 It was absorbed by BLS in 1913.

 Around 1890 the canton of Bern began to consider the possibility of building a railway to connect with the proposed Simplon Tunnel.
 It was entitled under the Swiss constitution to build its own railway through the Alps.
 However, it was unlikely to receive financial support from the Swiss Confederation because the Swiss government had provided significant funding for the Gotthard railway; therefore Bern would have to find funds from elsewhere to build its own line to the south.

 In 1891 a small group of eminent persons obtained a concession for the construction of a railway line between Spiez and Frutigen with the option of later extending it into the Valais.
 A retired member of the cantonal government and judge, Wilhelm Teuscher studied route options and concluded that the current route was feasible.
 On 25 July 1901 the railway was opened from Spiez to Frutigen as the Spiez-Frutigen-Bahn (SFB) as the first stage of the Lötschberg line.

 Meanwhile, a line from Lenk im Simmental under Wildstrubel to Leukerbad in the Valais was also proposed.
 However, the supporters of the Lötschberg were able to raise sufficient funds to allow the Lötschberg proposal to go forward.
 On 27 July 1906, the Berner Alpenbahngesellschaft Bern-Lötschberg-Simplon (BLS) was founded for the construction and operation of the proposed railway and on 1 January 1907, it absorbed the Spiez-Frutigen-Bahn.

 Construction

-The French consortium Entreprise du Lötschberg was awarded the contract for construction of the entire Lötschberg line and construction commenced on 15 October 1906 with the drilling of the northern portal of the Lötschberg tunnel.
+The French consortium Entreprise du Lötschberg was awarded the contract for the entire Lötschberg line and construction commenced on 15 October 1906 with the drilling of the north portal of the Lötschberg tunnel.